Augustoni/wiki-score/README.md

 The project is contained in a .ipynb file which corresponds to a python notebook file.
 The code is designed to be run using the cells' logic of a notebook.
 [Jupyter](https://jupyter.org/) is an example of a free notebook you can use.
 To create the corpus first launch *corpus creation and name of journal analysis* notebook.
 Then to compare corpora you can launch the *poster figures* notebook.
 If you want to have the history on one article using wikicode manually found you can look at the branch history.
+The *wikipediaAnalysishistory* notebook is made based on Leo Blondel code that you can find in this gitlab: https://gitlab.com/xqua/wikipedia-data-collector/-/tree/main
+This notebook is a modification of the notebook *WikipediaAnalysisDemo* with the extraction of the name of the citation to make it work yu firstly need to run the code on Leo Blondel's Github.

 # How to Use the Project